 Generally speaking, bigger planes make more noise than smaller ones.
 But size isn’t everything!
 Engine technology has improved greatly in recent years, so some older, smaller aircraft can be noisier than the latest-generation wide-body jets.

 The acoustic performances of each type of air transport aircraft are characterized by three noise-level measurements determined according to procedures defined by the International Civil Aviation Organization (ICAO).
 These three noise levels are measured on approach, takeoff under full power, and overflight.
 The standards also consider the mass of the aircraft and the number of engines.

-The aerospace industry currently distinguishes between several generations of aircraft, referred to as "chapters."
-There can be a difference in sound level of up to 8 dB from one generation to another, which is considerable.
+The aerospace industry currently distinguishes between several generations of aircraft, referred to as chapters.

-- Chapter 2 aircraft are older planes dating from before 1977, equipped with earlier-generation engines.
+Chapter 2: These are older planes dating from before 1977, equipped with earlier-generation engines.
 Apart from exceptions, these aircraft have not been allowed to fly in Canada since 2002.

-- Chapter 3 aircraft correspond to the majority of commercial planes currently in operation.
-Note that some Chapter 2 aircraft have been fitted with noise-attenuation devices, called “hush kits,” to improve their acoustic certification.
-These aircraft are marginally compliant with Chapter 3 standards, so they are louder than aircraft that are certified Chapter 3 when manufactured.
+Chapter 3: Aircraft certified between 1977 and 2005.
+Note that some Chapter 2 aircraft have been fitted with noise-attenuation devices, called “hush kits,” to improve their acoustic certification to meet Chapter 3 requirements.
+These aircraft are marginally compliant with this standard, so they are louder than aircraft that are certified Chapter 3 when manufactured.

 Noise Certification - Major Aircraft Operating at Montréal-Trudeau: